 Introduction to Clipping Mask in Photoshop

-Clipping masks in Photoshop is a powerful way to control the visibility of a layer.
-A clipping screen is a set of parts that are covered with a mask.
-The bottom or base layer of the unit describes the conspicuous limits.
-Suppose, for example, that you have a layer shape, a layered picture above, and a top layer text.
-The opacity for the base layer also applies when the photograph and message only occur in the base layer via the form sketch.
+Clipping masks in Photoshop is an incredible option to control the visibility of a layer; a clipping screen is secured with a mask, assume, for instance, that you have a layer shape, a layered picture above, and a top layer content, the opacity for the base layer likewise applies when the photo and message just happen in the base layer through the structure sketch – the design piece is cut into the mask’s structure; however, a selection of at least two objects in a layer can be made into a clipping set.

 To regulate the accessibility of a coating above, clipping frames use the contents and transparency of layers below.
 Let’s use our two parts to build a clipping screen and see.